zpzim/SCAMP/README.md

 * Limitations:
     * Server currently does not periodlically save state, so if it dies, all jobs are lost.
 This will eventually be fixed by adding sever checkpointing.
     * Server currently handles all work in memory and does not write intermediate files to disk.
 For this reason the server requires a lot of memory to operate on a large input.
 Eventually the server will operate mostly on files on disk rather than keep all intermediate data in memory.
-## Sharded implementation
+#### Sharded implementation
 * The original distributed implementation used [AWS batch](https://aws.amazon.com/batch/) and shards the time series to Amazon S3.
-This approach currently avoides the above limitations of our in-memory SCAMPserver, however our initial implementation was very limited in scope and was not extensible to other types of SCAMP workloads, so it is mostly obselete.
+This approach avoids the above limitations of our in-memory SCAMPserver, however our initial implementation was very limited in scope and was not extensible to other types of SCAMP workloads, so it is mostly obsolete.
 However, we still provide the scripts used for posterity in the aws/ directory.
 Though these would be strictly for inspiration, as there are AWS account side configurations required for operation that cannot be provided.